Dana94/2019-website/blog/2020-06-19-using-vuex-in-vuejs.md

 }
 ```

-Getters

-2 ways to ue actions.
+2 ways to use getters.

 - `dispatch` command
 - `mapGetters`

-With the action's name, use `this.$store.getters` in your component to dispatch an action in your store.
-If you need to pass a value, that is the second argument.
+With the name of the getter, use `this.$store.getters` in your component to receive the state data.

 Calling the `getColors` getter: